ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-printed slip, apparently cut from a
+rinted slip, apparently cut from a
 newspaper, of which the following is a copy:
 &quot;Keep good company, or none.
 Never be idle.
 If your hands can&#x27;t be usefully employed, attend to